 By \cref{eq:two}, in a 2D CCNN (which has \(n=2\) and \(k=2\)) each subsampling layer reduces the resolution of their input by $2 \times$.
 This means our advantage over traditional subsampling, in terms of the spatial capacity of resulting feature maps, grows \textit{exponentially }with each subsampling layer:

-Not only does this mean CCNNs produce drastically more informative feature maps than CNNs, but also exponentially increases the number of \textit{gradient updates} deep layers receive during training, as the number of gradient updates a layer receives is determined by the resolution of the input it gets.
+Not only does this mean CCNNs produce drastically more informative feature maps in the later stages of the network than CNNs, but also exponentially increases the number of \textit{gradient updates} deep layers receive during training, as the number of gradient updates a layer receives is determined by the resolution of the input it gets.
 In our experiments we observe slightly faster convergence on CIFAR due to this.

 The features generated by a CNN can be viewed as a subset those generated by a CCNN, thus CCNNs are theoretically guaranteed to offer superior representational capacity over CNNs with subsampling layers.
 To see this, imagine that an image has been processed by a CCNN, producing a feature map made up of $s$ submaps.
-If we throw away all but 1 submap and classify only on that 1 submap, we have reduced the capacity of our CCNN exactly to the capacity of a traditional CNN, and reintroducing any 1 additional submap pushes our capacity over that of a CNN.
+If we throw away all but one submap and classify only on that one submap, we have reduced the capacity of our CCNN exactly to the capacity of a traditional CNN, and reintroducing any one additional submap pushes our capacity over that of a CNN.
 To see this visually, see the $2\times 2$ traditional feature map and $8\times2\times2$ checkered feature map in \cref{fig:two}.
 If we throw away every submap in the checkered feature map except for the black submap, we will be left with exactly the same samples produced by the traditional layers of a CNN.